-The City borrowed money to acquire one new police cruiser in May of 2006.
-This loan was for \$25,911.00 and is repayable in twelve quarterly installments of \$2,392.67 principal and interest.
+The City borrowed money to acquire two new police cruisers in the current fiscal year.
+These loans were for \$52,897.68 and are repayable in twelve quarterly installments of \$4,408.14 principal and interest beginning July 1, 2009.
 The quarterly installments of principal will be paid as follows: